securitytxt/security-txt/draft-foudil-securitytxt.md

 often lack the channels to report them properly.
 As a result, security vulnerabilities may be left unreported.
-This document defines a format ("security.txt") to help organizations describe their vulnerability disclosure practices in order to make it easier for researchers to report security vulnerabilities.
+This document defines a format ("security.txt") to help organizations describe their vulnerability disclosure practices to make it easier for researchers to report security vulnerabilities.

 --- middle